Viewing Room Main Site

 Kathy Erteman, photograph by Sarah Weal

-Erteman, a Santa Monica, CA native, received her BFA in Ceramics from California State University Long Beach.
-After graduation she interned with Judy Chicago, working onThe Dinner Party ceramics.
-Erteman’s work has been exhibited internationally and is included in private and public collections including Renwick Gallery/Smithsonian Institute, Los Angeles County Museum of Art, Taipei Museum of Fine Arts, Icheon World Ceramic Museum, and the SC Johnson Collection.
+Erteman, a native of Santa Monica, CA, received her BFA in ceramics from California State University Long Beach.
+After graduating, she interned with Judy Chicago, working on The Dinner Party ceramic installation.
+Erteman’s work has been exhibited internationally and is included in private and public collections including the Renwick Gallery of the Smithsonian Institute, Los Angeles County Museum of Art, Taipei Museum of Fine Arts, Icheon World Ceramic Museum, and the Johnson Collection.

 CV